CHI-CityTech/QuantumMusic/README.md

 Repository for material involving the use of quantum computing to generate musically appropriate output consistent with the style of  an existing composer.
 ---
+### 2025-02-20 Assignments

+[Startup tasks can be found at this document](https://github.com/CHI-CityTech/QuantumMusic/blob/main/startup_tasks.md): please read it and perform the assignments within.
+Pay particular atytention to section 3.

 It is now time to move to initial assignments, and completing the onboading process.

 ---
+### 2025-02-14
 First assignments are to create a GitHub account which you can do [here](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github)

 Current Documentation for this project is listed below.